nicusX/minicrawler/README.md

 Minimalistic web site crawler.

 Starting from a specified URI, crawls the website recursively, down to a maximum number of levels.

-External links are listed, but not crawled in.
+The site maps identifies internal and external links and static resources (only images, at the moment).

+The crawling is limited to internal links only.
-External links are defined as links to domains that are neither the same domain nor a subdomain of the initial URI.
+Internal links are defined as links to a domain that is either the same or a subdomain of the initial page.

-The crawler doesn't get captured in circular links path, as each web page is never crawled twice.
+Each page is crawled at most once, so the crawler doesn't get captured in circular link paths.

+Recursive crawling is parallelised, to improve performance.

 At the end of the process, a simple map is printed to *stdout*.

 ## How to build and run

-Requires Java 8
+Requires Java 8.
+Gradle is embedded so not required.

 To build the project (Linux, OS X)
 ```